 What was happening was I was grinding my teeth so badly at night that it was causing me extreme pain.
 I had never had this issue before, and I didn’t even know that I was doing it in my sleep until I was told by my orthodontist.

 I learned how expensive insurance can be during my planning of a six-week Euro trip, so I opted for the cheapest option through American Express.
+Since my trip I’ve learned you can get travel insurance from Safety Wing for less than $50 for 1 month of travel!

 Luckily, it covered my appointment and the minor surgery.
 It, unfortunately, did not cover my flight change, the hotels and hostels I had booked for the rest of the time (luckily a good chunk of the majority of my trip was Couchsurfing— which is free), or Ocean Week, which I had already booked (seven days sailing around Portugal— not cheap).
 So, please take it from me, and never think it can’t happen to you— buy travel insurance for your big trips!